1855532/Flask_Portfolio/README.md

 ## Mastery
 Front end- HTML, Jinja, Templates
-* HTML- HTML describs the structure of a webpage and its elements tell the browser (or website) how to display the content
+* HTML- HTML describes the structure of a webpage and its elements tell the browser (or website) how to display the content
 * Jinja- Jinja is a template for Flask.
 It's a framework that allows you to write your web applications quickly and efficiently

 * Templates- An example of a template that we used in this project was bootstrap.